 Okay so I know that waking up at 1:30am on vacation isn’t everyone’s definition of a good time, but I would be putting this guide to Ubud to shame if I didn’t mention one of my absolute favorite activities.
 Hiking to Mt Batur at sunrise is an Ubud experience that should not be missed.

 I booked my tour with Sunshine Tours and they were the best!
 We coordinated everything over WhatsApp (+62 878-8904-6155) and paid on arrival.
 What I love about this particular tour operator is that they don’t push you to visit tourist traps, such as the luwak coffee plantations or the overcrowded hot springs after the hike.
 At $26 USD/person the tour includes an early morning pick up, a packed breakfast, water, flashlights, and a guide.
 It is not possible to climb without a guide, so be sure to book one ahead of time.
 And let him know that Taylor sent you!

 Explore the Tegalalang Rice Terraces

 Any Ubud travel itinerary that you read will be sure to include this iconic destination, and for a good reason!
-These rice terraces are a sight to see, and I recommend visiting in the early morning for the perfect light rays.
+These rice terraces are a sight to see, and one of the best things to do in Ubud.
+I recommend visiting in the early morning for the perfect light rays.
 I was only required to purchase a ticket 10,000K (~$0.75), however I have heard from others that the price is much higher depending on where you enter.
 You may also be stopped by locals along the way asking for “donations”.

 Sharpen your Skills at a Cooking Class